 Services & Rates

-I offer 60 min, 90 min, and 120 min integrative sessions.
+I currently offer in-office sessions out of Lebanon, TN and also offer mobile/out-call sessions within the areas listed below.
 All integrative bodywork and massage services will be based on the time of the session.
 Please note that the time of the session is the total time spent on the table receiving bodywork, therefore please add 10-15 min for the intake/outtake and for your time getting on and off the table. *First time clients please add 30 min.

 90 minutes - $120.00